Ruling Out Other Work at Your Disability Hearing Because You Don't Have the Job Skills

 Getting Legal Help

-If you want to know more about how your lawyer can cross-examine the vocational expert, see our article on cross-examining the VE at your disability hearing.
+To learn more about how your lawyer can cross-examine the vocational expert, see our article on cross-examining the VE at your disability hearing.
 Your lawyer can also challenge the VE's testimony about the proposed other work by asking about the number of positions available and the requirements of the other work.

 Talk to a Disability Lawyer